Spring Garden Revival

 Contact Plainville's Department of Public Works for Garden Debris Disposal & Municipal Composting Programs

-Plainville residents are encouraged to utilize the Department of Public Works (DPW) for responsible garden debris disposal and composting.
-Seasonal curbside collection runs April–November, requiring biodegradable paper bags (no plastic, per MassDEP) and securely bundled pruned material—maximum 4-foot length, under 50 lbs, tied with biodegradable twine.
-The Transfer Station accepts additional yard waste; contractors must obtain permits and pay applicable fees.
-Healthy plant material (annuals, perennial divisions, deadheaded flowers) is suitable for municipal composting, while diseased debris (e.g., powdery mildew, blight, rust) must be bagged and sent to landfill.
-Invasive species (buckthorn, honeysuckle, garlic mustard) require special containment and certified disposal.
-Finished municipal compost (typical analysis 1-1-1) is available for soil amendment, with bulk delivery for large projects and seasonal distribution in spring and fall.
-For fire safety, maintain mulch setbacks of 3-5 feet from structures, coordinate with the Fire Department, use fire-resistant hardwood mulch, and keep mulch moist during drought.
+Proper garden debris management in Plainville is coordinated through seasonal collection programs, running from April through November.
+Residents must use biodegradable paper bags for leaf and yard waste, as plastic bags are not accepted per MassDEP regulations.
+Pruned branches should be bundled in lengths no longer than 4-foot and weighing less than 50 lbs, tied with biodegradable twine.
+The Transfer Station provides additional disposal options, with specific hours, permits, and contractor fees.
+Healthy plant material, such as annual removals and perennial divisions, is suitable for municipal composting, while diseased material (e.g., powdery mildew, blight) must be bagged and sent to landfill.
+Invasive species require special containment and certified disposal.
+Finished municipal compost, typically with a 1-1-1 analysis, is available for soil amendment in spring and fall, with bulk delivery for large projects.
+For fire safety, maintain mulch setbacks of 3-5 feet from structures and coordinate with the Fire Department for guidance on fire-resistant mulch and moisture maintenance during drought.

 Plainville Department of Public Works